Today we go off the map once again! We woke up nice and early this morning in Nadi, Fiji at 4:45am.

 Therefore the only way I was able to get online was either buying a WiFi hotspot off a Telekom employee for $50 AUD and add data at $20 AUD per 1.5GB, or tethering to someone’s phone with a compatible SIM card (my iPhone was new and not jailbroken, so I was unable to get internet myself).

-Thus accepting our fate in that most of us would be truly unplugged for 3 whole days (haven’t had this experience since Cuba, Antarctica, or North Korea!), we sported an early lunch before beginning our adventures, heading out with our local guide for a driving city tour.
+Thus accepting our fate in that most of us would be truly unplugged for 3 whole days (this is good for me; haven’t had this experience since Cuba, Antarctica, or North Korea!), we sported an early lunch before beginning our adventures, heading out with our local guide for a driving city tour.

 We first checked out the only remnant of World War II on the island, which is a burnt out tractor from the United States: